Maersk: Maersk logo

 The Maersk logo is a white, seven-pointed star on a pale blue background.
-The logo dates back to 1886 when it was used on Captain P. M. Møller's first steamer, the s.s.
-LAURA.
-The story relates to an episode where Captain Møller's wife, Anna, had accompanied him on a sea voyage and fallen seriously ill.
-The deeply devout Captain Møller prayed for his wife's recovery, and she did recover.
+The blue of the background came to be known as "Maersk blue", when it was trademarked by the company after the purchase of their first ship in 1886.
+According to a story recounted by Captain P. M. Møller's son Mærsk Mc-Kinney Møller, the logo dates back to 1886 when it was used on the captain's first steamer, SS Laura.
+The story relates an episode where Captain Møller's wife, Anna, had accompanied him on a sea voyage and fallen seriously ill.

 In a letter dated 6 October 1886, he wrote to her: "The little star on the funnel is a reminder of the evening I prayed for you so dejectedly and anxiously, asking for the sign that I might see a star in the grey, overcast sky, a reminder that the Lord hears our prayers."

 When The Steamship Company Svendborg was founded in 1904, the seven-pointed star on the pale blue background became its funnel emblem and the company's house flag symbol.
 When The Steamship Company of 1912 was established, the seven-pointed star was also chosen as their logo.

-The white seven-pointed star has been synonymous with Maersk throughout the years, but the logo has undergone some minor changes.
-The last changes date back to the early 1970s when Maersk enlisted the Danish designer and architect Acton Bjørn to help with a more modern design, which is still used today.
+The white seven-pointed star has represented Maersk throughout the years, with only minor changes.
+The most recent changes date back to 1973 when Maersk enlisted the Danish designer and architect Acton Bjørn to establish a more modern design, which is still used today.